Brazilian IPOs get into a New York state of mind

 PagSeguro declined comment.
 UOL officials could not immediately be reached for comment.

-In listing on Intercontinental Exchange Inc’s (ICE.N) NYSE, PagSeguro followed in the footsteps of other Brazilian companies such as zinc and copper miner Nexa Resources SA (NEXA.N) and online retailer Netshoes Ltd (NETS.N).
+In listing on Intercontinental Exchange Inc’s NYSE, PagSeguro followed in the footsteps of other Brazilian companies such as zinc and copper miner Nexa Resources SA and online retailer Netshoes Ltd.

 Credit card processor Stone Pagamentos SA is also considering a New York IPO, Reuters reported in January.